4paradigm/k8s-vgpu-scheduler/README.md

 <details> <summary> Label your nodes </summary>

-Then, you need to label your GPU nodes which can be scheduled by HAMI by adding "gpu=on", otherwise, it cannot be managed by our scheduler.
+You need to label your GPU nodes which can be scheduled by HAMI by adding "gpu=on", otherwise, it cannot be managed by our scheduler.

 ```
 kubectl label nodes {nodeid} gpu=on